 Said that, let’s now move on to illustrate the different ways and the various steps to obtain a moody atmosphere!

 As already mentioned, a moody photograph recalls that dark atmosphere and gives the impression of communicating something mysterious.
-Most of the photos that belong to this style make a lot of use of dark colours and cool tones, but you can get a similar atmosphere even in light colours.
+Most of the photos that belong to this style make a lot of use of dark colors and cool tones, but you can get a similar atmosphere even in light colors.

-Of course, if you want to communicate darker emotions it’ss better to stay in darker colours, but there are many examples that show a moody style through light colours.
+Of course, if you want to communicate darker emotions it’s better to stay in darker colors, but there are many examples that show a moody style through light colors.
 We will see together how to obtain both results.

-If dark colours aren’t your thing, but you’re looking for a way to achieve a more punchy vibe, then you can follow these tips.
+If dark colors aren’t your thing, but you’re looking for a way to achieve a more punchy vibe, then you can follow these tips.

 Once this is done, it’s time to think about the style.
 If you don’t feel safe you can start from a pre-existing filter, otherwise start modifying the tone curve or tonal curve.
 This is the most popular tool for making moody aesthetic photos.

-I prefer dark colours when I want to create a moody atmosphere.
+I prefer dark colors when I want to create a moody atmosphere.
 With a little practice, you will understand your preferences too.

 Each of these choices will get you a different picture.
-What they have in common, however, are the modified elements in addition to the colours.
+What they have in common, however, are the modified elements in addition to the colors.

 Basically, you will have to avoid too strong highlights, as well as bright colours.
 Reduce the saturation and decrease the contrast to create a faded look.